stanfordmlgroup/MedSelect/README.md

 python3 xray_to_hdf5.py -d path_to_input_data -o output_path -c path_to_moco_checkpoint
 ```

-### Train the Model - need to update argument lists
+### Train the Model

-Run the following cell providing these arguments:
+Run the following cell providing these arguments.
-1. path_to_train_positive: path to the .csv file containing positive X-ray file paths for training.
+1. train_pos_csv: path to the csv file (training set) containing X-ray file paths and condition labels, where the X-rays are positive for abnormalities.
-2. path_to_train_nofinding: path to the .csv file containing no-finding X-ray file paths for training.
+2. train_norm_csv: path to the csv file (training set) containing X-ray file paths and condition labels, where the X-rays are positive for No Finding.
-3. path_to_val_positive: path to the .csv file containing positive X-ray file paths for validation.
+3. val_pos_csv: path to the csv file (validation set) containing X-ray file paths and condition labels, where the X-rays are positive for abnormalities.
-4. path_to_val_nofinding: path to the .csv file containing no-finding X-ray file paths for validation.
+4. val_norm_csv: path to the csv file (validation set) containing X-ray file paths and condition labels, where the X-rays are positive for No Finding.
-5. use_asg: a boolean value specifying whether to use age, sex and laterality along with image embeddings during training.
+5. out: path to directory where checkpoints will be saved

 ```
-python3 run_selector.py
+python3 run_selector.py --train_pos_csv [path] --train_norm_csv [path] --val_pos_csv [path] --val_norm_csv [path] --out [path]
 ```

+All paths should be under the 'Path' column.
+Each csv file must be located in the same directory as the corresponding hdf5 file, and the csv must have the same name as the hdf5 file.
+For instance, train_pos.csv would correspond to train_pos.hdf5, and both must be located in the same directory.
+The hdf5 file can be produced using ```xray_to_hdf5.py```.

+The learning rate, batch size, number of epochs, and K (number of X-rays selected for labeling) can be modified in ```constants.py```.
+If the ```USE_ASL``` flag in ```constants.py``` is set, MedSelect will use both the image as well as Age, Sex, and Laterality.
+The csv file arguments to ```run_selector.py``` must then contain the columns 'Age'.
+'Sex' and 'Laterality'.

 ## Citation